jdebacker/UN-OG-Training/docs/book/OG/intro.md

 The model we are training you to use is called `OG-Core`.
 "OG" refers to the model being an overlapping generations model.
 "Core" refers to the fact that the model is a core model, meaning that it is a foundational model that can then be parameterized to represent a specific economy.

 The phrase "overlapping generations" refers to a key feature of this class of model, which is that there are multiple generations of economic agents (individuals or households) whose lives overlap.
 That is, at any point in time, there are several generations of agents living and making economic decisions.
-Thus, if one would like to do any analysis of intergenerational transfers (e.g., through a public pension system or through environmental policies that impose costs today to have benefits in the future), then one needs to use an overlapping generations model.
-[Perhaps this is a good place to link to some seminal papers on OG models.]
+Thus, if one would like to do any analysis of intergenerational transfers (e.g., through a public pension system or through environmental policies that impose costs today to have benefits in the future), then one needs to use an overlapping generations model.[^citation_note]

 To further describe `OG-Core`, it is a dynamic, general equilibrium, overlapping generations model.
 The adjective "dynamic" refers to the model accounting for the dimension of time.
 Agents are forward looking and consider tradeoffs between today and the future.
 The adjective "general equilibrium" refers to the model accounting for the fact that all markets are in equilibrium.
 That is, the model is a system of equations that are solved simultaneously.
 By imposing an equilibrium on the model, we are ensuring consistency in the choices economic agents make and aggregate outcomes.